Mesovouno

 Mesovouno (Μεσόβουνο), known before 1927 as Karmishta (Κρίμσια), is a village and a community of the Eordaia municipality.
 Before the 2011 local government reform it was part of the municipality of Vermio, of which it was a municipal district.
 The 2021 census recorded 334 inhabitants in the village.
+The village is populated primarily by Pontian Greek refugees who arrived from the Sivas region of Asia Minor during the Greek–Turkish population exchange in the early 1920s.
+The 1928 Greek census recorded 801 village inhabitants.
+In 1928, the refugee families numbered 220 (805 people).

 History

 In October 1941 and April 1944, during the Axis occupation of Greece, the Wehrmacht perpetrated the Mesovouno massacres in the village.
 A total of 268 civilians were killed.